whitwort/yeastWatcher/README.md

 # yeastWatcher
-A collection of imagej plugins that facilitate manipulation of images from live cell imaging experiments using Olympus Fluoview
+A collection of ImageJ plugins that facilitate manipulation of images from live cell imaging experiments using Olympus Fluoview.

+# Install